Welcome to Year Three!

 What we do:

 Spellings are set for the half term and are tested weekly on a Friday.
+We will have two groups for spellings.
 There will be a short spelling task each week for children to complete using their groups' spellings.

 Topic homework is set once per term and will vary depending on the topic.